 This standard describes the Sottek Hearing Model and psychoacoustic metrics dependent on the hearing model.
-The input to the hearing model are sound signals recorded using the procedures of ECMA-74.
-The hearing model expresses specific loudness [1].
-Psychoacoustic models use the specific loudness to express the strength of any tonalities or roughness in the sound generated by Information Technology and Telecommunications (ITT) equipment.
-While developed for ITT equipment, the psychoacoustic methods of this standard may be relevant to other applications like automobiles, consumer appliances, etc.
+The input to the hearing model are sound signals recorded according to the procedures of ECMA-74.
+The hearing model expresses specific loudness ^[1].
+Psychoacoustic models use the specific loudness to express the strength of any tonalities, roughness or fluctuation strength in the sound generated by Information Technology and Telecommunications (ITT) equipment.
+While developed for ITT equipment, the psychoacoustic methods of this standard may be relevant to other applications such as automobiles, consumer appliances, etc.

-The tonality metric of this standard uses the auto-correlation function to describe causes of perceived tonality such as individual or multiple steady or time-varying discrete tones, individual or multiple spectrally elevated bands or slopes of noise, and combinations of these phenomena.
-A similar approach was published in 1998 to determine "pitch salience" [2].
+The tonality metric of this standard uses the autocorrelation function to describe causes of perceived tonality such as individual or multiple steady or time-varying discrete tones, individual or multiple spectrally elevated bands or slopes of noise, and combinations of these phenomena.
+A similar approach was published in 1998 to determine "pitch salience" ^[2].

-The roughness metric presented in this standard uses a spectrum of the sound signal envelope, refined by a quadratic fit estimator, to describe roughness arising from sound signal envelope variations within a critical band at modulation rates between 20 and around 300 Hz.
-For steady sounds, roughness perception peaks at modulation rates of 70 Hz.
+The roughness metric presented in this standard uses a spectrum of sound signal envelopes, refined by a quadratic fit estimator, to describe the roughness arising from rapid sound signal envelope variations within the critical bands at modulation rates between 20 and around 300 Hz.
+For steady sounds, the perception of roughness peaks at modulation rates of 70 Hz.